 The Vision for Renewal International Avenue plan was completed in 1995.
 The plan called for wider, safer sidewalks, promoted traffic calming and public gathering spaces along the corridor.
 The plan was not approved by the City of Calgary and was contrary to their approved polices.
 As such, we at the BRZ chose to take small steps to achieve a better community by incorporating amenities and improvements wherever possible almost exclusively at our own cost.

 We still continue to maintain a number of these amenities today including the trash receptacles, benches, mini park, banners, purchase hanging baskets, flower pots, graffiti abatement, litter control, art, and the centre median clock and area.

 For more information on the award-winning vision for the area created by the BRZ, community and the University of Calgary, visit our page about the International Avenue Design Initiative.

 In addition, we are circulated on all development permits and land use redesignations.
 We continue to raise the community standards where possible and have been instrumental in decreasing negative uses within the zone.

-Examples of site amenities which have been installed over the years.
-Here are some improvements made:
+Here are some improvements and examples of site amenities which have been installed over the years:

 36 Street SE